Canon 1Ds Mark III vs 7D Mark II

 |Canon 7D||Y||mono||none||Y||-||mini||2.0||-||-||-||Canon 7D|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds Mark III and the Canon 7D II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds Mark III: